GSA/digitalgov.gov/content/posts/2014-01-31-instameets-combine-in-person-and-digital-engagement.md

   - National Zoological Park
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/National-Zoo-Panda.jpg" alt="Hands holding the National Zoo's baby panda on a table.
-Photo: National Zoo." %}
-Federal agencies continue to look for better ways to combine the benefits of online engagement and in-person action &#8212;
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/National-Zoo-Panda.jpg" alt="Hands holding the National Zoo's baby panda on a table.
+Photo: National Zoo." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/02/National-Zoo-Panda.jpg)Federal agencies continue to look for better ways to combine the benefits of online engagement and in-person action &#8212;

 **Instameets** can achieve this strategic goal by using **Instagram** with meetups to amplify the vision of your mission.